Basingstoke & Deane Independents: History

-The party was launched in December 2019 by two existing independent councillors and nine sitting Labour councillors.
-It was set up as a localist group, with a focus on supporting vulnerable groups, tackling the climate emergency, and social equality.
+The party was launched in December 2019 by two existing independent councillors and nine sitting Labour councillors, including the former Labour group leader and deputy leader.
+It was set up as a localist group, with a focus on supporting vulnerable groups, tackling the climate emergency, housing and planning, and social equality.
+One councillor, Carolyn Wooldridge, quickly returned to Labour in January 2020.
 Six Basingstoke & Deane Independent candidates stood in the delayed 2021 local election, with all but one holding their seats, with incumbent Popley councillor David Potter losing his seat, leaving them with five overall.
 They did not contest the 2021 Hampshire County Council election.
 The party stood six candidates in 2022, winning four of which three were gains, bringing their total seats to eight.
-This included two out of three seats in Bramley ward, with winning candidate Anthony Durrant having previously stood as an independent in North East Hampshire in 2019.
+This included two out of three seats in Bramley ward, gaining one from the Conservatives, with winning candidate Anthony Durrant having previously stood as an independent in North East Hampshire in 2019 and chairing Bramley Parish Council.
+The new councillors raised the climate and housing development as concerns.
 In December 2022 Councillor Michael Howard-Sorrell left the Labour Party to sit as an independent, but did not join the Basingstoke and Deane Independents, instead later joining the Green Party which sits as part of The Independent Forum.
 Prior to the 2023 elections, former mayor Cllr Onnalee Cubitt was expelled from the Conservative Party after criticising local projects, and joined the Independent Forum Group whilst remaining as an independent.